-Certain foods and prescribed drugs can interfere and give false positive results with the initial screen for certain drug groups (e.g. taking codeine or eating poppy seed bread can give a positive opiate result) and for this reason positive results are usually confirmed by a second, more accurate laboratory method before they are reported.
+Certain foods and prescribed drugs can interfere and give false positive results with the initial screen for certain drug groups (e.g. taking codeine-containing preparations or eating poppy seed bread can give a positive opiate result).
+For this reason positive results are usually confirmed by a second, more specific laboratory method before they are reported.

 Can I buy home tests to detect drugs of abuse?

 Yes, home or Point of Care tests are available usually by mail order.
 These tests usually only detect the drug groups (e.g. opiates) rather than the individual drugs such (e.g. morphine).
 They do not have the second confirmatory step which is required to eliminate false positive results and the quality of the measurement is generally inferior to that provided by an NHS laboratory.
 Home testing alone is not suitable where legal action might be considered.